Welcome from Dean Shapiro

 Along with the quality of its graduates, faculty members are primarily responsible for the School of Medicine’s international reputation.
 Peer-reviewed, published research is one hallmark of an outstanding institution, and, by that yardstick, the School of Medicine is extraordinary.
 It currently ranks as the fourth-largest recipient of NIH research funding, and rarely does a week go by that the school’s researchers are not represented in one of the leading scientific journals.

 Thank you for your interest in Washington University School of Medicine.
-I invite you to browse our website to learn more.
+I invite you to explore our website to learn more.

 Larry J. Shapiro, M.D.